GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Observations and Data Reduction

 \subsection{White light curve fits}

 We performed a white light curve fit only to the \texttt{ExoTiC-JEDI} reduction.
-We jointly fit all three white light curves using a modified version of \texttt{juliet} \citep{Espinoza2019} that models spot crossing events.
-To mitigate the computational time, we binned the white light curves to a cadence of 5s.
-We did not use any limb darkening grids because of the limited coverage\footnote{\url{https://zenodo.org/records/7874921}} at the host star's effective temperature (\teff{} $\sim$ 3430 K, see a comparison of limb darkening coefficients in \autoref{app:limbdark}) and, instead, adopted a quadratic limb darkening law following the parametrization presented in \cite{kipping_efficient_2013}.
-We modeled star spots using a semi-analytical model calculated with the \texttt{spotrod} package \citep[see details on the spot model in \autoref{app:spotconfig};][]{spotrod2014}.
+We fit the white light curves separately using a modified version of \texttt{juliet} \citep{juliet2019} that models spot crossing events.
+To mitigate the computational time, we binned the white light curves to a cadence of 5 s and only fit the data within 1.5 transit durations ($\pm1.4$ hours) from mid-transit.
+In this work, all fits to the white light curves and spectroscopic light curves employed a quadratic limb darkening law \citep{quad1,quad2,quad3} in which the coefficients ($u_1$ and $u_2$) were sampled using the $q_1-q_2$ parametrization presented in \cite{kipping_efficient_2013}.
+We did not use limb darkening grids to apply priors (or fix values) because of the limited temperature coverage \citep{wakeford_2022_7874921} for these grids\footnote{\url{https://zenodo.org/records/7874921}} (\teff{} $\sim$ 3430 K, see a comparison of limb darkening coefficients for the quadratic limb darkening law in \autoref{app:limbdark}).
+We modeled starspots using a semi-analytical model calculated with the \texttt{spotrod}\footnote{\url{https://github.com/bencebeky/spotrod}} package \citep[see details on the spot model in \autoref{app:spotconfig};][]{spotrod2014}.

-We placed priors on the orbit parameters and adopted a circular orbit based on results from \cite{kanodia_toi-5205b_2023}.
+We placed priors on the orbit parameters and adopted a circular orbit based on the results from \cite{kanodia_toi-5205b_2023}.
 We used a two-degree polynomial to model the trend known to exist in the NRS1 detector \citep[e.g.,][]{Espinoza2023,Moran2023}.
-We investigated various combinations of spot configurations by jointly fitting all white light curves with a varying number of spots ($1-4$) for each transit (see more details in \autoref{app:spotconfig}).
-We adopted the spot configuration of 4 spots in observation 16, 4 spots in observation 17, and 3 spots in observation 18.
-The derived parameters are presented in \autoref{tab:5205par} while the spot parameters are listed in Appendix \autoref{tab:5205spotpar}.
-The fit is presented in \autoref{fig:wlc}.
+We investigated various combinations of spot configurations by fitting the white light curves with a varying number of spots ($0-4$) for each transit (see more details in \autoref{app:spotconfig}).
+We adopted the spot configuration of 2 spots in visit 1 (observation 16), 3 spots in visit 2 (observation 17), and 4 spots in visit 3 (observation 18).
+The derived parameters are presented in \autoref{tab:5205par} while the spot parameters are listed in \autoref{tab:5205spotpar}.
+The best-fit is presented in \autoref{fig:wlc}.

 \startlongtable